DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsubsection{Evaluation Scenarios}

-To evaluate the performance under different conditions, we performed three experimental settings: chronological order (CO), cross-validation (CV), and leave-one-subject-out (LOSO), covering both within-subject and cross-subject settings, as in \cite{wang2025mvcnet}. \begin{itemize} \item CO: Trials from each subject were split according to recording time.
+To evaluate the performance under different conditions, we performed four experimental settings: chronological order (CO), cross-validation (CV), leave-one-subject-out (LOSO), and cross-dataset (CD), covering within-subject, cross-subject, and cross-device settings, as in \cite{wang2025mvcnet,wang2025cst}. \begin{itemize} \item CO: Trials from each subject were split according to recording time.
 The first 80\% trials were used for training, and the remaining 20\% for testing.
 This scenario reflects a within-subject evaluation protocol that mimics real-time deployment. \item CV: A 5-fold cross-validation was adopted, where the dataset was divided chronologically into five equal parts with balanced classes.
 In each iteration, four folds were used for training and one for testing.
 This also constitutes a within-subject setting, following the protocol in \cite{mane2021fbcnet}. \item LOSO: EEG trials from a single subject were held out as the test set, while data from all remaining subjects were joint for training.
-This setting evaluates the model’s cross-subject decoding ability. \end{itemize}
+This setting evaluates the model’s cross-subject decoding ability. \item CD: Cross-dataset validation, where training and testing were performed on distinct EEG datasets, e.g., training on BNCI2014001 and testing on BNCI2014004.
+The CD results are shown in Table S1 of the supplementary material. \end{itemize}